f-heeger/Reproducible-Science/snakemake.md

 ~~~sh
 snakemake --use-conda
 ~~~
-Sankemake will than use conda (which has to be installed) to automatically install Blast and run it.
+Snakemake will then use conda (which has to be installed) to automatically install Blast and run it.

 Other features
 --------------